alokyadavnp/assignment_Rightware/README.md

 # BUILD with Vagrant File
 # configured service is SSH for remote connection to the docker container
+# Dockerfile contains command used in Ubuntu so recommended to use same.
 1. go into the Vagrant root directory and run the command, "vagrant up" or
         "vagrant reload"